treshugart/ubercod/README.md

 }

 // "exclamation" will resolve to a dependency and be automatically injected.
-// This means that you can call it like "hello('string')" and "string" would
+// This means that you can call it like "app.hello({ str: 'string' })" and
-// be passed as the second argument automatically. function hello (exclamation, str) {
+// "string" would be passed as the second argument automatically. function hello (exclamation, str) {
   return 'Hello, ' + exclamation(str);
 }